cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 Works with **almost all forms or pop-up plugins.**

-Fire a Dynamic Event when the visitor performs a key action on your site and optimize your ads for that event (perfect for affiliate sites, newsletter signups and so on).
+Fire a Dynamic Event when the visitor performs a key action on your site and optimise your ads for that event (perfect for affiliate sites, newsletter signups and so on).

 Additionally, you can create Custom Audiences based on these dynamic events and retarget them.